 - “Performance” goals are about your performance e.g. achieving your personal best or clearing each jump in turn.
 Achieving a performance goal will get you closer to your outcome goal.
 Performance goals are normally agreed between you and your coach/trainer.

-- “Process” goals relate to performance and actions e.g. achieving the prefect start at the bell, breaking down each jump or routine and building a strategy for optimal performance.
+- “Process” goals related to performance and actions e.g. achieving the perfect start at the bell, breaking down each jump or routine and building a strategy for optimal performance.
 (Your focus should be on your process goals during the competition, not your outcome goals).

 Visualise your performance, whatever the discipline…. show jumping, dressage or cross country.
 Set the scene and see the picture as clearly as you can, paying attention to your surroundings, taking notice of what you see, hear and smell.
 Imagine all the good feelings you are experiencing in that scene, really using all of your senses.
 See yourself achieving your goals and then play this scene over and over in your mind.

-Next choose an affirmation which has a personal meaning to you, for example “I am a calm, relaxed and confident horse rider”, then repeat this twenty times.
+Next choose an affirmation which has a personal meaning to you, for example “I am a calm, relaxed and confident horse rider”, then repeat this twenty times and feel the emotion it evokes.
 This will help build your confidence and self-belief in your abilities.

 - Broad-External: Different stimuli or sounds etc, crowds/announcers etc.